krissvv/react-better-html/README.md

 );
 ```

 This is enough for the components to work with the default configurations that the library comes with.
-They can be overridden when passing `value` prop to the `<BetterHtmlProvider>` tag.
+They can be overridden when passing `config` prop to the `<BetterHtmlProvider>` tag.

 ## Problems?